tranquillite-007/Ecommerce-Website--using-django-/README.md

 This ecommerce website is designed to provide users with a seamless online shopping experience.
 The website allows users to browse through various products, add them to their cart, and checkout securely.

-today on date 13/06/2024 i decided to create the bookstore again from scratch because the files and folders are quite meshy and 😒😒😵‍💫😵‍💫.

 # Features